leejaeka/DisasterResponse/disaster-response/disaster_response_pipeline_project/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the project's root directory to run your web app.
-    `python run.py`
+    `python data/run.py`

 3. Go to http://127.0.0.1:3001/ on your web browser.
 Enjoy!